-Once a matter has been referred to the dean of students, the dean of students will notify the respondent that he or she may either meet with him or her in an Informal Disciplinary Conference or choose to have the decision and/or sanction of the student conduct officer heard by a formal hearing committee convened by the dean of students.
+Student Code of Conduct Procedures: If a matter proceeds under the Student Code of Conduct, the dean of students will notify the respondent that they may meet with the dean for an Informal Disciplinary Conference or have the matter heard by a formal hearing committee convened by the dean of students.

 Informal Disciplinary Conference:

-Students participating in an Informal

-Disciplinary Conference have access

-to the case file prior to and during the

-conference, an opportunity to respond

-to the evidence and to call appropriate

-witnesses, and to be accompanied and

-assisted by an advisor of their choice.
-The

-dean of students then renders a decision.
-If

-the dean of students sustains the charges,

-the dean will decide the appropriate

-sanction and notify the respondent and

-the complainant.
-The decision of the dean

-is final, and there is no right of appeal.
+Students participating in an Informal Disciplinary Conference have access to the case file prior to and during the conference, an opportunity to respond to the evidence and to call appropriate witnesses, and to be accompanied and assisted by an advisor of their choice; however, the advisor may not actively participate in the conference.
+The dean of students then renders a decision.
+If the dean sustains the charges, the dean will decide the appropriate sanction, pursuant to the sanction options provided by the Student Code of Conduct.
+The dean will provide written notice of the outcome of the Informal Disciplinary Conference to the reporting and responding parties at the same time.
+The decision of the dean is final, and there is no right of appeal.

-Hearing Committee Procedures: Where the respondent elects a full hearing, a hearing committee consisting of three faculty members and two students will convene to conduct a fair and impartial hearing of the charges.
+Hearing Committee Procedures:

+Where the respondent elects a full hearing, a hearing committee consisting of three faculty or staff members and two students will convene to conduct a fair and impartial hearing of the charges.
 The complainant and the respondent will receive advance notice of the hearing and will be given access to the case file.
 Both parties should attend the hearing, but their attendance is not required for the hearing to proceed.
 Both parties will be given the opportunity to testify and to question opposing witnesses; however, no student can be required to testify against themselves.
 Both parties may bring an advisor of their choice to counsel and assist them; however, the advisor may not participate actively in the conduct of the hearing.
 Hearings are generally closed to the public, and witnesses may be sequestered during the course of the hearing.
 Hearings will normally be recorded.

 Absent the respondent's consent to a smaller panel, a simple majority of the committee members must be present for a hearing.
-Although the dean of students will be present at the hearing, he or she will not be present during the committee's deliberations.
+Although present at the hearing, the dean of students will not be present during the committee's deliberations.
 Following the hearing, the committee will prepare and send its decision to the dean of students.
-The decision must include a summary of the hearing and the committee's decisionmaking process.
+The decision must include a summary of the hearing and the committee's decision-making process.
 If the committee sustains the charges, it will also recommend sanctions.

-If the committee sustains the charges, the dean of students will decide appropriate sanctions.
-The dean may adopt the sanctions recommended by the committee or may impose sanctions more or less severe than those recommended by the committee.
-The dean will notify the respondent, the complainant, and the student conduct officer of the decision and the sanction(s) in writing.
+The dean may adopt the recommended sanctions or impose sanctions more or less severe.
+The dean will notify the respondent, the complainant, and the student conduct officer of the decision and the sanction(s) in writing at the same time.
 In those cases in which the nature of sanction(s) requires notice to the registrar, the student conduct officer shall forward the dean's notice to the registrar.